zpol/geomap-builder/README.md

 * Everything spins up automatically by launching either a shell script for local/dev envs, ec2,... or via Terraform as IaaC for production envs.

+# Prerequisites

+* AWS Account
+* AWS access keys with SSM access to at least read the parameters and it's values.
+* AWS CLI installed & configured
+* A Linux environment or bash shell.
+* Have the secrets created & encrypted in the Parameter store

 # How to fast deploy:

 This will spin up the containers in a local or testing envronment.